 Outsourcing of certification decisions to an external organization is not allowed.
+Affiliated legal entities within a corporate company should also be seen as external organizations.

 Notified Body staff involved in certification decisions shall not have been involved in the Conformity Assessment on which a certification decision needs to be taken.